ksafranski/apiQL/README.md

     $apiQL->where = "column='condition';
     $apiQL->Delete();

 The 'where' is optional.
-The function returns 'success' on completion.
+The function returns 'success' on completion either in string format (non-JSON) or in JSEND format {status:success,data:null}

 ## Close Connection